 No, we do not receive any payment or consideration from reverse mortgage lenders.
 Non-profit housing counseling agencies are not permitted to receive money or direct referrals from reverse mortgage lenders.

-I took out a Reverse Mortgage awhile back, but am having difficulty staying current with my property taxes.
+I previously took out a Reverse Mortgage, but am having difficulty staying current with my property taxes.
 Can you help?

 Yes.
-We will go through a complete financial assessment with you and explain your options.
+We will conduct a complete financial assessment with you and guide you through your options.
 Lenders are often willing to work with homeowners in order to avoid foreclosure.